jpadkins/rldisplay/README.md

 ## Installation

 For now, copy `src/rl_display.h` and the implementation file of your choosing into your project.
-Right now only the CSFML implementation (`src/rl_display_sfml.c`) is available.
+Currently only the CSFML implementation (`src/rl_display_sfml.c`) is available.

 Once stabilized, a header-only version of the library will be generated.